awsdocs/amazon-ecs-developer-guide/doc_source/ecs-inference.md

 Alternatively, you can build your own Neuron sidecar container image\.
 For more information, see [Tutorial: Neuron TensorFlow Serving](https://github.com/aws/aws-neuron-sdk/blob/master/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/tutorial-tensorflow-serving.rst) on GitHub\.

 Currently, the Inferentia resource requirement can't be defined in a task definition\.
 However, you can configure a container to use specific Inferentia available on the host container instance using the `linuxParameters` parameter\.
-The following is an example task definition, displaying the syntax to use\.
+The following is an example Linux containers on Fargate task definition, displaying the syntax to use\.

 ```
 {